-Expertise: Prescribing (all aspects), influences on prescribing, role erosion, I am currently looking at why changes that happened in hospital pharmacy in the UK didn’t in South Africa where I also have a position.
-Historical aspects of prescribing (Culpeper)
+Expertise: Prescribing (all aspects); influences on prescribing; role erosion.
+I am currently looking at why changes that happened in hospital pharmacy in the UK did not happen in South Africa, where I also have a position.
+Historical aspects of prescribing.

 Lindsay C. Stringer